Wrestling was far from the only sport Paul Orndorff dominated during his career.

 "He (Orndorff) has all the natural attributes of a tight end," Earle said at the time.
 "He’s an excellent blocker, has good hands, and runs well once he catches the ball."

 Despite Earle’s explanation, Orndorff thought the position change was punishment for his two fumbles in the prior game against Louisville.
-The position change was unpopular, as Orndorff averaged nearly 100-yards per game prior to the move, including a 169-yard, three-touchdown effort against Eastern Michigan.
+The position change was unpopular, as Orndorff averaged nearly 100-yards per game before the move, including a 169-yard, three-touchdown effort against Eastern Michigan.
 The daring position change garnered newspaper headlines like "Bruce Hopes Orndorff Experiment Pans Out."

 The questionable change was not only a blow to Orndorff’s draft appeal but his ego as well.
 The big fullback admitted he stuck it out during the second half of his final season even though he felt the change was a blow to his dignity.
 Throughout his career, Orndorff excelled out of the backfield and appeared on track to eclipse his goal of 1,000 rushing yards that season.